• Skip to primary navigation

 What to do with the porch floor on a budget?

 The floor is my favorite part of the porch.
-I had an idea to turn that boring gray floor into a pained rug.
+I had an idea to turn that boring gray floor into a painted rug like the one I saw at a crafty shop.
 I used painter’s tape and saved a line of the old floor making a gray line in the center with a muted blue border and a red square on the inside.
 When I repainted the floor a few years later I did away with the gray line between the red and blue.
 Mostly because it was easier than repainting the gray line. and to change things up a bit.
 Porch paint is a must for the floor because it wears better.

 I painted the porch floor in less than a day with most of the time being drying in between coats.
 Once the floor was painted I was ready to find furniture for the porch.